 Grace Nicolette Named Director of Marketing & Programming

-CEP has promoted Grace Chiang Nicolette to Director of Marketing and Programming.
+Grace Chiang Nicolette to Director of Marketing and Programming.
 Nicolette, who will assume her new role this summer, has served since 2011 as a Manager on CEP’s Assessment Tools Team, where she led client relationships and spearheaded efforts to increase foundation use of CEP’s tools.

 In particular, Nicolette has been the driving force behind the increased use of the Donor Perception Report (DPR), a donor-survey based comparative assessment tool, among community foundations.
 She has also served since October 2013 as Interim Director of Communications and Programming.